 As with option one, the main danger here is in letting personal relationships cloud your judgment.
 Negotiating a price can be difficult with people you know well, and you may end up leaving money on the table.
 So try to keep things strictly business, and bring in outsiders to value the business and draw up a fair agreement.
 When the deal is completed, resist the urge to stay involved, unless you’re asked to of course.
 Generally it’s better to step away and let the new owners run things in their own way.

 This option involves selling to another company—perhaps one of your competitors, or a larger firm looking to acquire a subsidiary in your industry.

 A trade sale can be an efficient way of getting the best price for your business.
 If another company sees your business as the perfect strategic fit, it may be willing to pay well over the odds.
-To take an extreme example, Facebook recently paid $19 billion for messaging company WhatsApp, a relatively new company with just 55 employees.
-It’s very expensive, but Facebook’s willing to pay that much for access to a younger, mobile customer base.
+To take an extreme example, Facebook paid $19 billion for messaging company WhatsApp when it was a relatively new company with just 55 employees.
+It was very expensive, but Facebook was willing to pay that much for access to a younger, mobile customer base.

 If you’re lucky, or just popular, a bidding war may develop between rival companies, sending the price of your company much higher than it would be in the other options.